gerth2/gerth2.github.io/_posts/2019-07-06-digital_devices_part2.md

 ## Counter

 Let's put together a circuit combining two things we have just learned about - adders and flip flops.
 Our goal will be to build a device which keeps track of time, counting the number of clock cycles.
 To keep things simple, we're going to pretend that we're building a clock for planet Zorgon.
-It's a zippy but precise planet, circling its sun every 16 seconds exactly.
+It's a zippy but precise planet, revolving once around its axis once every 16 seconds exactly.
 Our Zorgon clock therefor just needs to count up from 0 to 15 to track all the seconds in the day, then reset back to 0 after the 15th second (when it is the next day).

 If you recall from the binary lesson, if we have 4 bits and treat them as an unsigned integer, we can exactly represent the numbers 0 through 15 (since $$15 = (2^{4}-1$$)).
 They don't call Zorgon the "Planet of Simplifying Mathematical Coincidences" for nothing!